A

 In 1969, a collection of 23 boats and sailing craft belonging to Major David Goddard, were put on display, along with exhibits from other sources at a new Maritime Museum on Exeter quay and canal basin.

-The museum was situated on 400 yards of waterfront, provided initiall rent free, by Exeter City Council.
+The museum was situated on 400 yards of waterfront, provided initially rent free, by Exeter City Council.
 It was intended that the museum would charter the ketch Result and keep her, along with the other large craft, as floating exhibits.

 The museum was opened by Sir Alec Rose on 27th June 1969 - a group of sea scouts rowed Sir Alec up the canal in a replica of a royal barge that had been used in the film, A Man for all Seasons.
 The ISCA Trust (International Sailing Craft Association) sponsored the museum with the intention that the collection be used to educate young people and become an essential tourist attraction.
 At its opening the entrance fee was 3/6 for adults and 1/6 for children (17.5 pence and 7.5 pence).

-Among the exhibits was a Pearling dhow presented by the Ruler of Bahrain, Shaikh Isa Bin Sulman Al Khalifa, the Kuwait Government gave a 120 ton 2-masted trading dhow, while a Reed boat from Lake Titicaca and some Welsh coracles were also among the initial displays.
-There were several boats moored in the canal basin including the steam tug St Canute, built in 1931 in Denmark.
-It had been purchased in 1960 by the Fowey Harbour Commission as a working boat.
 When first opened, entrance to the museum was from the quay, with the museum using part of the two quay warehouses for exhibits and the ticket office.
 Butts Ferry was an integral part of the museum, to cross the river to the exhibits in the canal basin.
 In the 1980's the whole of the museum moved over to Haven Banks and vacated the quay.
-During the 1990's, the warehouses housing the museum on the canal basin needed to be repaired, causing financial problem, and the museum closed in 1997.
+During the 1990's, the warehouses housing the museum on the canal basin needed repairs, causing financial problem, and the museum closed in 1997.

 Source - Official Maritime Museum guidebooks from 1969 and the Express and Echo - all photos by Alan H Mazonowicz unless otherwise stated.